aszepieniec/stark-anatomy/docs/faster.md

  - divide the domain into two halves, left and right;
  - compute the zerofier for each half;
  - reduce the polynomial modulo left zerofier and modulo right zerofier;
- - batch-evaluate left remainder in left domain half and right remainder in right domain;
+ - batch-evaluate the left remainder in the left domain half and the right remainder in the right domain;
- - concatenate vectors of evaluation.
+ - concatenate the vectors of evaluation.

 Note that the zerofiers, which are calculated by another divide-and-conquer algorithm, are used in the opposite order to how they are produced.
 A slightly more complex algorithm makes use of memoization for a performance boost.